Governor convicted of blasphemy freed from Indonesian prison

 Basuki “Ahok” Tjahaja Purnama, the former governor of Jakarta, left a paramilitary police prison outside the capital early Thursday with members of his family, said his spokesman Sakti Budiono, avoiding waiting supporters and media.

-In 2016, Purnama made campaign-trail comments that hardliners seized on as blasphemy, triggering protests that brought hundreds of thousands of white-robed Muslims to the center of Jakarta.
+In 2016, Purnama made lighthearted campaign-trail comments that voters shouldn’t heed his detractors who said the Quran prohibits Muslims from being led by Christians.
+Hardliners seized on the remarks as blasphemy, triggering protests that brought hundreds of thousands of white-robed Muslims to the center of Jakarta.

 He was defeated in an election by a rival aligned with the protesters and sentenced to prison in May 2017 for blaspheming the Quran.
 Rights groups said the sentence highlighted why the easily abused blasphemy law should be repealed.